Getting enough quality sleep every night is the key to unlocking your true potential every day.

 Studies have shown that alcohol in drinks like beer or wine can disrupt regular sleeping patterns as well as alter night-time melatonin production too.6 So, limiting the drinks can help you improve your sleep quality.
 And while caffeine in coffee and energy drinks is actually known to boost daytime energy and focus, drinking it later at night can keep you awake due to the same effects.7

-If you want a drink at night, perhaps consider switching to herbal teas like peppermint or chamomile which are non-caffeinated and natural alternatives in aiding sleep.
-Warm skim milk is another option as the calcium combines with tryptophan (which is also found in turkey, pork loin, chicken, egg whites, soy products and pumpkin seeds) to create melatonin.
+If you want a drink at night, perhaps consider switching to herbal teas like peppermint or chamomile which are non-caffeinated and are natural alternatives to aiding sleep.
+Warm skim milk is another option - it contains calcium and tryptophan which promotes melatonin production.
+Tryptophan is also found in turkey, pork loin, chicken, egg whites, soy products and pumpkin seeds.

 When it comes to food, keeping late-night meals light and low-carb will help ease your digestion and improve sleep quality too.8